FAQs

 What do you study?

 We offer foundational subjects such as language arts, math, history, and science.
-We will also be offering a variety of hands-on courses we call Life Skills Courses, which may include sewing, baking, engineering, chess, mechanics, gardening, art, Russian and Spanish languages, financial literacy, etc.
+We will also be offering a variety of hands-on courses we call Life Skills Courses, which may include sewing, baking, engineering, chess, mechanics, gardening, art, foreign languages, financial literacy, etc.

 How does the year look like in general?